HomeLatest NewsIndustryApple, Google face law over anti-competitive complaint in Mexico

 Google’s Android has the largest market share in Mexico with 77% penetration, according to the latest data from State counter.

-Apple is facing scrutiny elsewhere in the region, with Brazilian regulators having banned the sale of iPhones without a charger earlier this week.
+Apple is facing scrutiny elsewhere in the region, with Brazilian regulators having banned the sale of without a charger earlier this week.

 Get the day's headlines from Tech Observer straight in your inbox